• Skip to primary navigation

 Anxiety is simply a messenger, and you wouldn't put tape over a messenger's mouth or send them away, would you?
 You could...but that wouldn't change anything other than whoever sent the messenger is going to use something bigger to get the message to you.

-This grounding technique is hands down my most favorite way to calm my anxiety.
-Why is it grounding?
+This grounding exercise is hands down my favorite way to calm anxiety.

-It brings you into your body, it stimulates pressure points in the body, calms the amygdala which in turn calms the nervous system, and addresses the emotions so they can be released.
+It brings you into your body, stimulates pressure points, calms the amygdala, and addresses emotions so they can be released.

-You are basically telling your mind "Hey, there's no need to be alarmed by this thought, we are safe."
+You're basically telling your mind, "Hey, there's no need to be alarmed by this thought; we are safe."

-• The Tapping Solution app: I use this almost nightly and tap on any emotion that's coming up for me, plus the app shows you exactly how to do it and makes it extremely easy.
+• The Tapping Solution app: I use this almost nightly and tap on any emotion that's coming up for me.

 If I could share only one grounding technique for anxiety, EFT tapping would be it.